dandred/scroll_infinite_page/README.md

 URL = 'http://scrollmagic.io/examples/advanced/infinite_scrolling.html'

 def scroll(browser):
-    for _ in range(100):  # change this number to cover the entire lenght of the page browser.find_element_by_tag_name('body').send_keys(Keys.PAGE_DOWN)
+    for _ in range(100):  # change this number to cover the entire length of the page browser.find_element_by_tag_name('body').send_keys(Keys.PAGE_DOWN)
         sleep(4)  # try different values depending on how fast the page is loading